IBM/aspera-cli/README.md

 #### Selection of `ascp` location for [`direct`](#agt_direct) agent

-By default, `ascli` uses any found local product with `ascp`, including SDK.
+By default, `ascli` uses any found local product with `ascp`, including Transfer SDK.

 To temporarily use an alternate `ascp` path use option `ascp_path` (`--ascp-path=`)